5 Ways to Connect with Your Company

 Getting the word out about the reunion as early as possible is extremely important when planning your event.
 The sooner you get the reunion on your family’s radar, the more likely they are to attend.
-We recommend sending out formal invites at least 1 year to 6 months in advance to give people the appropriate time to plan.
+We recommend sending out formal invites at least six months to a year in advance.
+That will give people the appropriate time to plan.

 You can not have enough pictures on a rare family occasion like this.
-Once-in-a-lifetime photo-ops will arise and you don’t want to be caught without a camera.
-You may want to designate a family photographer that is in charge of capturing moments or you can place disposable cameras on each table so that your family members can all help take photos.
+Once-in-a-lifetime photo ops will arise, and you don’t want to be caught without a camera.
+You may want to designate a family photographer who is in charge of capturing moments, or you can place disposable cameras on each table so that your family members can all help take photos.
 If the budget permits, you may want to even consider hiring a photographer so everyone can enjoy the event.

 Family reunion parties may be stressful to plan at times, but they are beyond worth it.
 Whether you host a reunion annually or every 10 years, gathering your family for a night of fun and memories will help you stay tight-knit no matter how much time has passed.